jrversteegh/DecodeDemcon/README.md

-Running `make rule_<xxx>` evaluates a specific rule, where `rule_A` and `rule_B` will work and `make rule_30` is most interesting for obvious reasons, while `make test` will run a parser test along with some rule outputs.
+Running `make rule_<xxx>` evaluates a specific rule, where `rule_A` and `rule_B` will work and `make rule_30` is most interesting for obvious reasons, while `make test` will run some more rule outputs as well as parser tests.